 There will be food preparation, car loading and delivery driver shifts available.
 If you are registering for a delivery driver shift, indicate only 1 slot per delivery vehicle and then indicate the number of total volunteers in the subsequent question on the registration form.

-Due to the coronavirus, this year we have created a protocol to protect those volunteering for this project and the residents receiving meal deliveries.
+Due to the coronavirus, please adhere to the protocol to protect those volunteering for this project and the residents receiving meal deliveries.

 - Drivers and riders must stay in their cars throughout the loading process.

 - Drivers in route to delivery should call the contact number and let them know you are on your way.
 Explain the process of deliveries:

 - Place the food on the doorstep or ground nearby, knock quickly to notify the resident of arrival and get back in your vehicle.
 (Do not leave the food if there isn’t anyone home.
 Please return any meals not delivered to the loading dock.)

 - Wish them a Happy Thanksgiving and finish your deliveries.

 - Volunteers assisting with loading cars will register for specific duties.

 - All car loaders must wear masks and use hand sanitizer.
 Gloves will be provided and required for anyone handling food.